+Long-Term Incentive Awards.
+The Company generally grants long-term incentive awards, in the form of restricted stock units and performance shares, to the Named Executives annually.
+No restricted stock units were granted to the Named Executives during 2021.
 Long-term incentive awards are made to encourage the Named Executives to continue their engagement with the Company throughout the vesting periods of the awards and to align management and shareholder interests.
 In making awards to the Named Executives, the grant size and the appropriate mix of equity-based awards are considered.
 The Compensation Committee generally grants long-term incentive awards at its first meeting of each year.
 Long-term incentive awards generally vest only if the Named Executive remains employed by the Company for three years from the date of grant.
-The three-year cliff-vesting schedule for time-based restricted stock unit awards is to assist with retaining Named Executives and to encourage the Named Executives to focus on the Company's long-term performance.
-Equity incentive awards granted during 2020 accelerate vesting under certain circumstances, as described in the section Potential Payments upon Termination or Change in Control.
+The three-year cliff-vesting schedule is to assist with retaining Named Executives and to encourage the Named Executives to focus on the Company's long-term performance.
+Equity incentive awards granted during 2021 accelerate vesting under certain circumstances, as described in the section Potential Payments upon Termination or Change in Control.

-Amount and allocation of grant-For 2020, the total annual targeted long-term incentive grant value was \$2,300,000 for Mr. Childs, \$800,000 for Mr. Simmons, \$800,000 for Mr. Steel, \$290,000 for Mr. Woodward, \$220,000 for Mr. Wooley, and \$675,000 for Mr. Thompson.
-The Compensation Committee established these annual targeted amounts to provide a competitive target total compensation when combined with the salary and target bonus that was above the 25th percentile but below the median.
+Amount and allocation of grant-For 2021, the total annual targeted long-term incentive grant value was \$2,300,000 for Mr. Childs, \$800,000 for Mr. Simmons, \$800,000 for Mr. Steel, \$275,000 for Mr. Woodward, and \$473,000 for Mr. Wooley.
+The Compensation Committee established these annual targeted amounts to provide a competitive target total compensation when combined with the salary and target bonus that was above the 25th percentile but below the median based on the peer data available to the Compensation Committee at that time.
 The equity award is to ensure that a material portion of each Named Executive's compensation was based on continuing long-term service and correlated to the creation of shareholder value.
-Each Named Executive's 2020 long-term incentive award was allocated among the two types of long-term incentive awards as follows: restricted stock units and performance shares.
-The target value of 2020 equity compensation was generally below the median of the 2020 peer data reviewed by the Compensation Committee for all Named Executive Officer positions.
+Each Named Executive's 2021 long-term incentive award was in the form of performance shares.
+The target value of 2021 equity compensation was generally below the median of the 2019 peer data reviewed by the Compensation Committee for all Named Executive Officer positions.

-Restricted stock unit and performance share grants in 2020 were made pursuant to the Company's 2019 Plan, as shown in greater detail below and in the table labeled "Grants of Plan Based Awards."
+Performance share grants in 2021 were made pursuant to the Company's 2019 Plan, as shown in greater detail below and in the table labeled "Grants of Plan Based Awards."

-The following table summarizes the number and nature of long-term incentive awards granted to the Named Executives by the Company in 2020.
+The following table summarizes the number and nature of long-term incentive awards granted to the Named Executives by the Company in 2021.

-Time Vesting Awards Performance Vesting Awards
+Performance Vesting Awards

-Number of Restricted Stock Units "Target" Performance Shares (1)
+"Target" Performance Shares (1)

-Russell A. Childs 14,972 22,457
+Russell A. Childs 51,259

-Robert J. Simmons 5,207 7,811
+Robert J. Simmons 17,829

-Wade J. Steel 5,207 7,811
+Wade J. Steel 17,829

-Michael B. Thompson 4,394 6,591

-Eric J. Woodward 1,888 2,832
+Eric J. Woodward 6,129

-Greg S. Wooley 1,432 2,148
+Greg S. Wooley 10,542

-(1) Number of performance shares if 100% of target is achieved, although the threshold earnout is 50% of target and the maximum earnout is 200% of target.
+(1) Number of performance shares if 100% of target is achieved, although the threshold earnout is 50% of target and the maximum earnout is 250% of target.